ADULT ED 4311 Teaching Basic Reading Skills to Adults: 3 semester hours

 ADULT ED 7824 Communicating Theory and Practice in Adult Education: 3 semester hours

-Prerequisites: ADULT ED 7822.
+Prerequisite: ADULT ED 7822.
 Students will learn the processes involved in writing for publication.
 In conjunction with instructor, students will engage in a project that merges theory and practice.
 Course should be taken the semester before a student enrolls in EDUC 7950.